 Category Rating: 3.8/5

-Wells Fargo does not allow you to “pre-qualify” for a personal loan like some lenders do.
-However, Wells Fargo offers a calculator to estimate your potential rates and payments based on your zip code, loan amount, loan length and credit standing.
+- Pre-qualification: Wells Fargo does not allow you to “pre-qualify” for their personal loans.
+However, Wells Fargo offers a calculator to estimate your potential rates and payments based on your home state, loan amount, loan length and credit standing.

 Wells Fargo Personal Loan Reviews & Transparency